admiralnelson/warhammer2-libsneedio/doc/sneedio.md

 **`unittype` is your main unit key** defined in database.

 `Cooldown` control how spammy the voices will be.
+`FileName` supports Youtube URL, as long you have downloaded it into your local cache during [Frontend: `sneedio.DownloadYoutubeUrls`](#Frontend-methods)

 ```lua
 --- register voices to associated unit
 -- with format like this